 Ekiv Waterfall:

-This Waterfall is located about 24 kms from Satara in Jawali Taluka, very near to the Kaas Plateau.
-On the way to this waterfall, we saw small waterfalls, temples and the Urmodi Dam.
+This Waterfall is located about 24 km from Satara in Jawali Taluka, very near to the Kaas Plateau.
+On the way to this waterfall, we saw small waterfalls, temples, and the Urmodi Dam.
 There was some rainfall enroute but the weather cleared once we reached the waterfall.

-This waterfalls cascade in two stages – the first part falls for 400 feet and the next part about 200 feet.
-You can actually go very near the falls; but rocks are slippery and hence caution is advised.
+These waterfalls cascade in two stages – the first part falls for 400 feet and the next part about 200 feet.
+You can actually go very near the falls, but rocks are slippery and hence caution is advised.

 Tapola Lake:

 Tapola also goes by the name mini Kashmir of the west, attributed to its beautiful environs.
-It is the entry point for Jungle trek to Vasota Fort.
-On the lake, we enjoyed some water sports such as Kayaking, swimming, windsurfing and Canoeing.
+It is the entry point for the Jungle Trek to Vasota Fort.
+On the lake, we enjoyed some water sports such as Kayaking, swimming, windsurfing, and Canoeing.

 - Carry water with you some Glucon D or ORS